Maryam Mortazavi M.B.A. ’14, discusses her previous education in Iran and her life as an international student at William & Mary.

 Since I became interested in history and geography in the elementary school, the United States was always an exciting destination for me.
 When I decided to study business I became more interested in becoming an international student in the U.S. because I was very curious about the way business takes place here.
 I believe the United States truly has the best infrastructures and schools in which to study and understand business.
 It is the world’s largest economy, and it has been a pioneer in achieving economic goals and in developing new methods for doing business.
 Becoming a student here allowed me to have access to a top-notch education as well as to meet and learn from people who are leading the world’s most successful companies.

-3. How did you first hear about the Mason School of Business at the College of William & Mary?
+3. How did you first hear about the Raymond A. Mason School of Business at William & Mary?

 4. What was your education like prior to William & Mary?